chillcicada/Grocery/README.md

 `scripts`: Some scripts

 - `.setup.ahk`: AutoHotKey script when setting up a new computer
-- `Microsoft.PowerShell_profile.ps1`: PowerShell configuration file when setting up a new teriminal
+- `Microsoft.PowerShell_profile.ps1`: PowerShell configuration file when setting up a new terminal
 - `nginx/`: Nginx configuration file and start/stop script

 `.vscode`: My VSCode configuration file and extensions list